Marathon Training: It’s all about the core!

-You’ve bought your running shoes, downloaded a training plan, and have finally mustered up the courage and confidence to sign up for a marathon – a whopping 26.2 miles.
+You’ve bought your running shoes.
+You’ve downloaded a marathon training plan.
+And you have finally mustered up the courage and confidence to sign up for a marathon – a whopping 26.2 miles.
 Well done.

 This is an incredible journey that thousands embark on annually.
-However, as the weeks of training go on, and the milage creeps up, many drop out of their races.
-More often than not, runners are unable to complete the training because of injury throughout their body.
+However, as the weeks of training go on, and the mileage creeps up, many drop out of their races.
+More often than not, runners are unable to complete the training because of injury.
 So the question stands: how does one stay healthy during intense marathon training?

-Most runners are aware of the basic ways to stay healthy during marathon training such as stretching, extended sleep, clean nutrition, hydration, room for recovery, etc., but did you know that building core strength is essential to your health during your marathon training?
-Here is a closer look on just how critical core strength is to marathon training.
+Most runners are aware of the basic ways to stay healthy during marathon training.
+Things like stretching, extended sleep, clean nutrition, hydration, room for recovery, etc. But did you know that building core strength is essential to your health during your marathon training?
+Here is a closer look at just how critical core strength is to marathon training.

 In short, your core strength determines your stabilisation throughout your runs.
-When you have a weak core, you have weak stabilisation, and, especially for distance runners, your lack of stabilisation could mean poor running form.
-Poor form, can easily lead to injury as your body compensates for the unnecessary pressures you exert on your bones and muscles (Herbst, 2014).
+When you have a weak core, you have weak stabilisation.
+And, especially for distance runners, your lack of stabilisation could mean poor running form.
+Poor form can easily lead to injury.
+Your body then compensates for the unnecessary pressures you exert on your bones and muscles (Herbst, 2014).

 Core Strength & Your Running Form